About This Chapter

 5. Chlorophyll Lesson for Kids

 Did you know that plants are like chefs?
 They use a variety of ingredients to make their own food!
-Keep reading to find out more about the green pigment that not only gives plants their color but is also an important ingredient in their favorite recipe.
+Finish this lesson to find out more about the green pigment that not only gives plants their color but is also an important ingredient in their favorite recipe.

 6. Chloroplast Lesson for Kids

 Green plants can make their own food!
 Does that surprise you?
 Because of a tiny structure known as a chloroplast, plants can be pretty independent.
 What's even more impressive is that you need a microscope to see chloroplasts, because they are very small.